 Disabled people and carers

-Some disabled people use money from the Government or their own money to pay for someone (a personal assistant) to provide the help and support they need to live independently.
+Some disabled people use money from the government or their own money to pay for someone (a personal assistant or PA) to provide the help and support they need to live independently.
 If you choose to do this, you may become an employer and have to deal with responsibilities such as tax, National Insurance, auto-enrolment and employment law.

 We have launched a separate website, Disability Tax Guide, which provides information for anyone who takes on a personal assistant to help them live independently.